MustufaShahid/Ai266-spring22/README.md

 # INTRODUCTION OF GROUP PARTNERS:

-**Mustufa Shahid** : My name is mustufa shahid and I'm 21 years old, I'm currently being enrolled into 6th semester of my bachelors degree in computer science from PAF-KIET, I work as a freelancer in some services which includes wordpress cms website customization/management and also as a domain and web hosting provider.
+**MUSTUFA SHAHID** : My name is mustufa shahid and I'm 21 years old, I'm currently being enrolled into 6th semester of my bachelors degree in computer science from PAF-KIET, I work as a freelancer in some services which includes wordpress cms website customization/management and also as a domain and web hosting provider.
 I've interest in web technologies and my aim is to become a full stack web developer. <br> **Special mention:** FREELANCER, also can work for free of cost as I'm starving for learning.

 **Maryam Naz** :

 **Fizza Ishaq** :

-**Wajid Khan** : My name is abdul wajid khan my age is 22 and its my 6 semester doing bachelors in computer science my areas of interest are programming and networking apart from my studies i workout and dedicated towards my future and have some goals and want them to achieve and make my parents proud
+**WAJID KHAN** : My name is abdul wajid khan my age is 22 and its my 6 semester doing bachelors in computer science my areas of interest are programming and networking apart from my studies i workout and dedicated towards my future and have some goals and want them to achieve and make my parents proud

 **Muhammad Saim** :